-Students will study mathematical symbols and the rules for manipulating those symbols.
-Learning algebra helps to develop critical thinking skills using problem solving, logic, patterns, and reasoning.
-Topics covered include algebraic expressions, including polynomials and rational expressions, solving linear and quadratic equations, inequalities and systems of equations, and radicals and exponents.
-Emphasis is placed on problem solving and graphing.
+Topics include: mathematical symbols and the rules for manipulating those symbols; algebraic expressions, including polynomials and rational expressions, solving linear and quadratic equations, inequalities and systems of equations, and radicals and exponents.
+Emphasis is placed on problem-solving and graphing.
 Students move through eleven chapters during the year.
 Typically, two lessons per day are covered in class, with homework from each lesson assigned for completion by the next class.